Reception Information 2019-20

-If you have any questions, please do not hesitate to contact Mrs Shears, or alternatively email the School Fruit and Vegetable Scheme Team at email@example.com.
+If you have any questions, please do not hesitate to contact Mrs Bomford, or alternatively email the School Fruit and Vegetable Scheme Team at firstname.lastname@example.org.

 School milk is provided for all children up to age 5 for free.
 As your child approaches age 5 you will receive a letter giving you the opportunity to have fresh milk for your child through a scheme set up jointly by the Local Education Authority and School Milk Services Limited.
 The milk is subsidised in part from EC funding.

 All children are expected to wear academy uniform.
 The academy colours are bottle green, with a white top and grey or black skirt/trousers.
-A wide variety of clothes, many with the academy logo, can be purchased from the Friends of Castle Batch (PTA) via the website.
-Orders are placed and paid for through the website and then they are delivered to the children.
-The ‘Kit for Kids’ shop is open from 8.30-9.15a.m on a Tuesday and 2.45-3.15p.m. on a Thursday afternoon.
+A wide variety of clothes, many with the academy logo, can be purchased from NK Sports via their website or from within the shop in Worle.

 The following is a list of the things your child will need: